Stephen-ODriscoll/PlutoUtils/docs/lru_cache.md

 #### capacity()
 1. Returns a **std::size_t** representing the max capacity of the cache.
 2. Takes a **std::size_t** new max capacity for the cache.
 If this new max capacity is less than the existing one, it will evict until the size equals the new capacity.
+If this new max capacity is 0, then [clear](#clear) is called.

 #### empty()
 Returns a **bool** representing whether the cache is empty.

 #### contains()
 Takes a key and returns a **bool** representing whether that key exists in the cache.

+#### clear()
+Clears the entire cache.

 #### insert()
 Takes a key and a value and inserts it into the cache.
 If the key already exists, it is updated with the new value and moved to the front of the least recently used list.